aakashchamola/mini-trello/README.md

 - `list:updated` - List title or details changed
 - `list:moved` - List reordered by drag-and-drop
 - `list:deleted` - List removed from board

+### Mention Events
+- `mention:added` - User mentioned in a comment
+- `mention:removed` - User unmentioned in a comment

 #### Card Events
 - `card:created` - New card added to list